Memon people: Sindhi and Gujarati origins

-Memon lineage traces back to the Lohanas who traditionally practiced Hinduism, but who were converted to Islam by the Sufi saint Yusuffudin Gilani, a descendant of Abdul Qadir Gilani in 1417.
+Memon lineage traces back to the Lohanas who traditionally practiced Hinduism, but who were converted to Islam by the Sufi saint Yusuffuddin Gilani, a descendant of Abdul Qadir Gilani in 1417.
 After their conversion, they left Thatta due to religious discrimination, but due to raiding they dispersed shortly thereafter across Sindh and Gujarat by the 1460s, especially to the region of Kathiawar.

 The origin of the name comes from Mu'min (مؤمن, "believer" in Arabic) before it later evolved to the present name Memon.
 The Memon community was founded by 700 families comprising 6,178 individuals in total.

 According to Anthovan, those Lohanas of Thatta, Sindh who converted from Hinduism to Islam became Memons and were invited by Rao Khengarji Jadeja, ruler of Bhuj in the 16th century, to settle in Bhuj.
 It is from there that Kutchi Memons migrated to Kathiawar and mainland Gujarat.
 Surat in Gujarat was an important trading centre from 1580 to 1680.